Gran Fiesta Tour Starring The Three Caballeros: Synopsis

-The Three Caballeros animatronics in the attraction.
+Attraction entrance inside the Mexico pavilion.

 The attraction begins with posters indicating that the Three Caballeros are to perform a concert tonight.

 After boarding the boats, guests float around the Mayan pyramid and volcano in the back of the pavilion's main room.
 Soon, guests enter a tunnel on the side of the pyramid, where Panchito Pistoles and José Carioca of The Three Caballeros introduce themselves, only to find out that Donald Duck, the third member of the group, has run off, prompting Panchito and José to set off on a frantic search for their missing friend.
 The next few scenes show Donald touring Mexico and José and Panchito on a magic serape (a sort of Mexican flying poncho) looking for him.

 The next scene has characters similar to 'It's a Small World' with dancing animatronics and a Donald Duck piñata.
 Once past this area, guests enter a cave, which features different scenes of live-action footage with the Caballeros.
 After leaving the cave, there are three panels featuring a Mariachi band in the first, some Mexican girls and Donald in the second and Panchito and José pulling Donald away from the girls in the third.
 From here, guests float into Mexico City, where fireworks are going off overhead and the Three Caballeros are finally performing their concert.